luke185/CP3407_MyClean/user_stories/accepting_and_managing_bookings_for_cleaners.md

 ### + Assumptions

 - Assuming that bookings shouldn't just be automatically accepted when they are made.
+- Assuming we can easily duplicate the client booking summary interface for providers

 ### + Dependencies